Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 In the above example, the loop stops when it reaches 3.

-Continue: We use continue when we like to skip some of the steps in the iteration of the loop.
+Continue: We use continue when we want to skip some of the steps in the iteration of the loop.

 ```py
   # syntax